eejlny/SGRACEx1/README.md

 Once HLS synthesis and IP export has completed launch implementation and bitstream generation with this command:

+if you are using Vivado 2022.1

+**vivado -mode batch -source ./project_3.tcl**

+if you are using Vivado 2025.2

 **vivado -mode batch -source ./project_1.tcl**

-Optionally modify this line as needed in project_1.tcl to set a new project name/directory
+Optionally modify this line as needed in project_1.tcl/project_3.tcl to set a new project name/directory

 **set _xil_proj_name_ "vivado"**